This course is available individually or as part of these certificate programs

 - Best touch experiences for users based upon physical limitations.

-Touch requirements for best user experience
+Touch requirements for the best user experience

 - Providing immediate feedback

-- Having content follow finger
+- Having content follow the finger

 - Keeping interactions reversible